New! Live Ashiatsu Training Using Skype or FaceBook Video calling! Stay home and learn the BEST in barefoot massage!

 I no longer offer ces (continuing education credits).
-I got tired of playing the continuing ed game.
-I also got tired of being licensed by a state board.
-One day I made a video stating that I believe that EVERYONE should learn how to do massage, work on friends and family - and even make an extra income if they desire.
-(Wouldn't it be wonderful if everybody gave each other massages?!)
-The NC massage board and the NCBTMB didn't think so and revoked my licenses!
-(It was against "code" for me to suggest that unlicensed people could do massage for $ - even on friends and family.)
-I didn't fight it because I'm never going to change my opinion and in all honesty, I was really sick of being under their jurisdiction... especially the NCBTMB.
-Regardless, there are higher levels of massage that I have to accomplish and now I can do just that without being scrutinized or having to deal with massage boards!
-Also, I have lots of other income streams and don't need to rely on being "licensed" by a board to make $.
-So... now I can TEACH massage (to therapists & the public) all on my own!
+I got tired of playing the continuing ed game & being licensed by a state board ...
+So... now I teach massage (to therapists & the public) all on my own!
 Yaa hoooooo!
-(Anyone can teach massage without a license for a fee.)
 Soon, in addition to Ashiatsu, I'll be teaching all kinds of massage classes to the public!
 This way they can do their own healing at home.
 I'm here to help people to feel better by teaching them HOW TO HEAL THEMSELVES using NATURAL THERAPIES - NOT DRUGS!
 This is my mission in life and I will NEVER QUIT! :)

 Get your Ashiatsu training!
 Learn "Ashiatsu Simple Barefoot Massage!"